jkeam/saml-mapper/README.md

 Wait for the logs to settle and navigate to [adminer](http://localhost:8280/?server=db).

-Enter in the following login information.
+Enter the following login information.

 | System   | MySQL   |
 -----------|----------